naoned/nao-pomm-bundle/README.md

     > php app/console naopomm:schema:create

-This command create thschema in our DB using the backup schema file.
+This command create the schema in our DB using the backup schema file.

 ## PommManager